* China embarking on its fourth round of environmental inspections

 ENVIRONMENT: The shutdowns come as China's Ministry of Environmental Protection (MEP) said it was embarking on its fourth round of environmental inspections across eight provinces and regions, including Shandong.

-CHINA ALUMINIUM: China's aluminium output hit a record high of 97,700 tonnes a day in June.
-That was equivalent to an annualised run rate of 35.7 million tonnes and represented 56.5 percent of global output, also a fresh high.
+CHINA ALUMINIUM: China's aluminum output hit a record high of 97,700 tonnes a day in June.
+That was equivalent to an annualized run rate of 35.7 million tonnes and represented 56.5 percent of global output, also a fresh high.

 DOLLAR: Industrial metals overall were boosted by a lower U.S. currency, which makes dollar-denominated commodities cheaper for non-U.S. firms; a relationship used by funds which trade using buy and sell signals generated by numerical models.